 - Fast Company shared another eight strategies for working remotely.

 - How do you record a podcast from home?
 Head to the closet.
 Hot Pod covered podcasting from home and explained how to set up a makeshift remote studio.
+Here are some additional tips on how to start a podcast.

 - University of Missouri journalism professor, Damon Kiesow, shares some newsroom-specific advice on how to transition to a work office as seamlessly as possible.
 (Including: Use a smaller coffee mug!)